 According to the INE, only 5% of the population of STP are aged 60 years or over.
 However, elderly people have a number of pre-existing vulnerabilities resulting from a variety of factors that are linked to a significant decline in their income following retirement age, including lack of pensions for having worked their whole life in informality, which may push them to work as much as possible, even after retirement age.
-On average, 49.4% of the total income of households headed by elderly person comes remittances94.
-Elderly people are also more likely to suffer from underlying health conditions and non-communicable diseases, which as previously mentioned is the first cause of mortality in STP.
-People with disabilities face specific challenges encompassing physical and environmental accessibility barriers. stigmatization, limited access to education, employment, health services. and inadequate government support and institutional frameworks.
-Additional hurdles include restricted access to technology, limitations. transportation policy inadequacies, lack of community education, and insufficient participation in decision-making processes In addition, they are not well represented in the formal labor market, and often depend on family support and the social protection system, which has a specific fund for the handicapped.
+On average, 49.4% of the total income of households headed by person comes elderly remittances93.
+Elderly people are also more likely to suffer from underlying health conditions non-communicable and diseases, which as previously mentioned is the first cause of mortality in STP.
+People with disabilities face specific challenges of physical access to education, health and government facilities.
+Few buildings have been equipped to allow easy access for people with disabilities.
+In addition, they are not well represented in the formal labor market, and often depend on family support and the social protection system, which has a specific fund for the handicapped.
 The database of the single social registry "Cadastro Unico" that includes around 30 000 of highly vulnerable people in need of support indicates that 12.9 % of them have either visual, motoric or mental deficiencies.
+Based on the 2012 Census, 3.5 % of the population is considered people with disabilities.